 |

-Contrary to Digital Rights Management systems (DRMS), CONFUO©O [Schmucker, M. and Ebinger,
+Contrary to Digital Rights Management systems (DRMS), CONFUO©O [Schmucker, M. and Ebinger, P., 2005] is a

-P., 2005] is a legal peer-to-peer file sharing application that controls content distribution as opposed to
+legal peer-to-peer file sharing application that controls content distribution as opposed to content usage.
+A central entity

-content usage.
-A central entity called Trusted Third Party (TTP) validates whether users are allowed to
+called Trusted Third Party (TTP) validates whether users are allowed to legally distribute a particular content and users

-legally distribute a particular content and users within the CONFUO©O system enable peer monitoring
+within the CONFUO©O system enable peer monitoring to identify irregularities.

-Several of the core features (such as inter-user observation) have not yet been tested or approved for use
+Several of the core features (such as inter-user observation) are as yet untested nor approved for use on the Internet.
+This

-on the Internet.
-This article demonstrates the iterative improvement of CONFUO©Os security over
+article demonstrates the iterative improvement of CONFUO©Os security over conventional DRM systems.
+A summary

-conventional DRM systems.
-A summary of the extensive security analysis performed to identify threats
+of the extensive security analysis performed to identify threats and potential vulnerabilities resulting from the abuse of

-discovery of a possible Denial-of-Service (DoS) threat.
-In this installment, several advances for
+this new protocol is presented and led to the discovery of a possible Denial-of-Service (DoS) threat.
+In this instalment

-CONFUO©Os architecture involving the introduction of public-key technology and user-based
+several advances for CONFUO©Os architecture involving the introduction of public-key technology and user-based

-accountability are presented, which significantly increase the overall security of the system. |
+accountability are presented which, significantly increases the overall security of the system. |

 |